swathy-Muthukrishnan/Positional_strategies_ParityGames/README.md

  |– &lt; prediction results &gt;.csv <br>

 Note: <br>
-The games-small directory contains the set of unmodified orriginal game files and their solutions.
+The games-small directory contains the set of unmodified original game files and their solutions.

 # Python Scripts